How Mads Created Cyber Security Awareness For DTU Biosustain

 Mads adds that people might have a comment or two but only in a good way that starts the conversation.

 “They might say, ’Damn, that’s stupid,’ but at the same time they are talking about phishing.
-Another one might say ’I’m Russian, why do you portray me like that?’, but then I can say ‘Sorry about that,’ but at the end of the day no one gets offended because they know that the threat is a reality.
-The reality is that we do fear Russia, Iran, China and India.”
+Another one might say ’I’m from Eastern Europe, why do you portray me like that?’, but then I can say ‘Sorry about that.’
+At the end of the day no one actually gets offended because they how the reality looks like.
+The reality is that we fear international cyber criminals”

 If the video gets people to talk about phishing, it’s a success.
 This creates awareness about the threat and makes it more likely that employees spot the next phishing email in their inbox.